Resonite-Community-Projects/community_events.resonite/backend/docs/DeveloperGuide/usage.md

     All commands must be run in the folder `backend`.

+!!! note

+    As seen in the [configuration section](server-configuration.md) since the HTTP API require you to use `resonite-communities.local` for local development all link will use this, per convention.

 ## Signals manager

 By default the system will run it's signals (both collectors and transmitters) at